sandeep-ishar/URLShortener/README.md

 The dependecies flow towards the Domain Layer.
 	Domain <--- Application <--- Infrastructure <--- API

-""3.
-Logic for Short ID Generation""
+3. Logic for Short ID Generation
-	1. The logic generates new GUID which ensures randamness and are unlikely to collide.
+	3.1 The logic generates new GUID which ensures randamness and are unlikely to collide.
-	2. The GUID is converted into Base64 string and the non url friendly characters are removed
-	3. Then the first 8 characters are picked and this is stored against the long url.
+	3.2 The GUID is converted into Base64 string and the non url friendly characters are removed 3.3 Then the first 8 characters are picked and this is stored against the long url.

-""4.
-Setup Instructions""
+4. Setup Instructions
-    1. Assumptions: .Net 7.0 SDK installed, Visual Sudio IDE installed.
+       4.1 Assumptions: .Net 7.0 SDK installed, Visual Sudio IDE installed.
-	2. Clone the Repository from the git link. (https://github.com/sandeep-ishar/URLShortener)
-	3. Restore Dependencies either by right clicking on the solution or in the terminal, type ""dotnet restore"".
+       4.2 Clone the Repository from the git link. (https://github.com/sandeep-ishar/URLShortener) 4.3 Restore Dependencies either by right clicking on the solution or in the terminal, type ""dotnet restore"".
-	4. Set the UrlShortenerApi As the start up project and run.
-If using terminal, type ""dotnet run""
-	5. The service should be available at  http://localhost:5103/swagger/index.html if using http
-	6. The service should be available at http://localhost:38806/swagger/index.html if using IISExpress.
+       4.4 Set the UrlShortenerApi As the start up project and run.
+If using terminal, type ""dotnet run"" 4.5 The service should be available at  http://localhost:5103/swagger/index.html if using http 4.6.
+The service should be available at http://localhost:38806/swagger/index.html if using IISExpress.
-	7. Optional: ShortDomain can be setup in appsettings.json to match the your-domain format(http://<your_domain>/<short_id>).
+       4.7 Optional: ShortDomain can be setup in appsettings.json to match the your-domain format(http://<your_domain>/<short_id>).
 	           - Default has been set to "ShortDomain": "http://www.testdomain.com/".

-""5.Sample Input and Output  - API Endpoints""
+5.Sample Input and Output  - API Endpoints
 	1. Shorten URL
 		Endpoint: POST /api/shorten
 		Description: Accepts a URL and generates a short ID.